 Update Filter parameters:

-- class: this can be set to “PolynomialSmoother” or “ConstrainedCartesianGoal”.
-Specific paramters need to be set depending on the chosen class.
+- class: :: This can be set to “PolynomialSmoother” or “ConstrainedCartesianGoal”.
+Specific parameters need to be set depending on the chosen class.
 For setting parameters for “ConstrainedCartesianGoal”, have a look at this link.

 Choosing parameters for STOMP requires lesser intuition than CHOMP.
 One can have the default parameters for STOMP and this works well in most environments.
 However you could increase the number of timesteps, number of rollouts and play around with the stddev array for STOMP to perform well under complicated environments so that STOMP can find an optimal path in these situations.
 Alternatively you can try different cost functions, noise generators, update filter classes by setting whichever ones you want in the stomp_config.yaml file.